How To Keep Your Skin In Check While You Travel

 #9 Hydrate, hydrate, hydrate

 Excess oil is often the cause of breakouts, but if skin gets overly dry, it can actually compensate by producing more oil.
 If you’re spending time above 30,000 feet, this can ring especially true — the recycled air around you can be seriously lacking in humidity.
-To combat these conditions, drink plenty of water on the plane, and use a hydrating mist or serum before and during the flight.
+Drink plenty of water on the plane, and use a hydrating mist or serum before and during the flight.
 If you’re concerned about frequent bathroom trips, try munching on water-rich fruits and veggies like grapes, celery, and cucumbers.

 #10 Take a deep breath

-Can we meditate our acne away?
+Can you meditate your acne away?
 Not exactly: but taking a minute to slow down might help.
 Acne is very sensitive to a variety of hormones, which trigger the sebaceous glands to produce more oil than necessary.
 The stress hormone cortisol, as well as insulin (released when we eat processed carbs, aka vacation junk food) have been shown to increase breakouts.

 Keeping stress triggers low can’t hurt, which of course is easier said than done while traveling (especially with family).
 But if you feel like you need a blissed-out retreat to unwind and de-stress, even taking two minutes for some deep inhales and exhales can go a long way.